 Professional Governance Act (PGA)

 The Professional Governance Act (PGA) provides a governance framework for self-regulating professions that incorporates best practices of professional governance.
 The PGA initially governs the five professional regulators overseeing forest professionals, engineers and geoscientists, agrologists, applied biologists, and applied science technologists and technicians.
-The Act establishes the office of the superintendent of professional governance and will eventually replace the Foresters Act .
+The Act establishes the office of the superintendent of professional governance (OSPG) which oversees the ABCFP and other regulators currently under the Act.

 Q&A With the Superintendent of Professional Governance